arjunrajlaboratory/ClonoCluster_paper/README.md

 ## Get the raw data

 Due to size limitations, the raw data for this study cannot be directy hosted on GitHub.
 I have compressed it and uploaded it with the release of this package.
-You will need to download and install [`pixz`](https://github.com/vasi/pixz) to uncompress this package.
+You will need to download ([click here](https://github.com/arjunrajlaboratory/ClonoCluster_paper/releases/download/v.0.0.1-alpha/BarCluster_raw_data.tpxz)) and install [`pixz`](https://github.com/vasi/pixz) to uncompress this package.

 ```
 pixz -d ClonoCluster_raw_data.tpxz